Dating Someone Who Drinks Too Much: Signs and How to Get Help

 How Dating Someone With a Drinking Problem Can Affect You

 Problematic use of alcohol impacts the person drinking and can also affect relationships, including those with a significant other.
-Having a partner who misuses alcohol or dating someone with an alcohol addiction can lead to:6
+Having a spouse who misuses alcohol or dating someone with an alcohol addiction can lead to:6

 - Relationship conflicts.